vibe13/aerogear-push-quickstarts/client/contacts-mobile-ios-client/README.md

 Application Flow
 ----------------------

 When you first lunch the application, you are required to login.
-You can choose to create a new user or login with existing credentials (such as _admin:admin_ for the administrator role).

-NOTE: If you choose to create a new user, the user by default will be assigned a limited role, that is he won't be able to add/edit new Contacts, but he can still view existing Contacts or receive notifications for newly created ones.

-After login, you are presented with a list of existing Contacts residing on the server.
+Enter your employee credentials (by default the 'Contacts' backend creates a list of default employees such as '_maria:maria_') and click Login.
+If the login is successfully, you are presented with a list of existing Contacts residing on the server.

 ![contacts list home screen](doc/contacts-list.png)